rblundon/genealogy/README.md

    This step:
    - Installs all core dependencies (web scraping, NLP, database, etc.)
-   - Installs development tools (testing, linting, formatting)
    - Installs the package in editable mode for development
    - Installs Playwright browsers (Chromium, Firefox, and WebKit) for web scraping
+   - Optionally installs development tools (testing, linting, formatting)

    Core dependencies include:
    - `selenium` and `webdriver-manager` for web scraping